Kelvinskell/spring-boot-app-eks/README.md

 This project includes several Kubernetes manifest files, each responsible for deploying different components of the application.
 Below is a brief explanation of each manifest:

-- **components.yaml**: This manifest defines the core components of the application, including deployments, services, and configuration.
+- **components.yaml**: This manifest defines the horizontal pod autoscaler metrics server.

 - **hpa.yaml**: Horizontal Pod Autoscaler configuration that automatically scales the number of pods based on CPU utilization.